alevere/openc2-python-slpf-iptables/README.md

 # openc2-python-slpf-iptables
-This is an Apache and Python3 implementation of the OpenC2 SLPF Committee Specification version 1.0 for an Amazon Linux 2 AMI web server.
+This is a partial Apache and Python3 implementation of the OpenC2 SLPF Committee Specification version 1.1 for an Amazon Linux 2 AMI web server.
+Successful commands will instantiate stateful or stateless rules via iptables or ip6tables.
-For more information on OpenC2 see https://www.oasis-open.org/committees/openc2
+For more information on OpenC2 see openc2.org

 ## Overview
 [ client aka producer]  ----HTTPS----->  [server aka consumer/actuator]